smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 ## Annotations

+Annotations are used to mark special methods as rules in stand-alone files.
 Rules, triggers and conditions are defined by annotation methods in the class inherited from `JavaRule`.
 All triggers and some conditions (see below) can be repeated.

 ### `@Rule`

-Each individual rules has to be annotated with the `@Rule` annotation.
+Each individual rule has to be annotated with the `@Rule` annotation.

-There is one mandatory parameter `name` which is used for logging purposes.
+There are two optional parameters: `name` and `disabled`.

+The `name` is used for some logging, if it is not present or empty, the method name is used.
 You should use unique rule names, but this is not enforced by the addon.

-An optional parameter is `disabled`.
+The disabled parameter enables or disables a rule.
 If set to `true`, the method will be ignored (similar to methods without `@Rule` annotation).
 The default value is `false`.